Our Decaffeination Process

-When it comes to decaf – there are three methods in which coffee is decaffeinated - Sugar Cane/Ethyl Alcohol, Swiss Water, and Methylene Chloride or MC.
+Regarding decaf, coffee is decaffeinated in three methods: Sugar Cane/Ethyl Alcohol, Swiss Water, and Methylene Chloride or MC.
 We currently offer coffee using the Sugar Cane/Ethyl Alcohol decaffeinated process.
 This process is prevalent in countries that produce Sugar Cane (like Colombia).

-Once the sugar cane plant has reached its maturity, the plant is harvested and pressed to collect the liquid juice from the plant.
-The sugar cane juice is fermented to produce alcohol (like we use Corn in the US for ethanol) and the natural by-product is ethyl acetate.
-The green coffee is then submerged into the EA which bonds to the caffeine.
-Once this process is completed the coffee is steamed at low pressures to remove any residual EA.
+Once the sugar cane plant has matured, it is harvested and pressed to collect the liquid juice from the plant.
+Sugar cane juice is fermented to produce alcohol (like we use Corn in the US for ethanol), and the natural by-product is ethyl acetate.
+The green coffee is then submerged into the EA, which bonds to the caffeine.
+Once this process is completed, the coffee is steamed at low pressures to remove any residual EA.
 The coffee is then dried and ready for our roaster!